 Fast Facts About the Use of Escrows

-In 2016, the median escrow size as a percentage of transaction value was 10% and the median escrow duration was 16 months.
+In 2018, the average escrow size as a percentage of transaction value was 9.3%, while the median was 10%, and the median escrow duration was 15 months.

 Smaller deals as a whole have larger escrows on a percentage basis, and have greater variability as to the percentage held back in escrow.
 In some cases, the escrow can be as much as 50% of the total transaction value.

 - Transaction Value versus Escrow Size for Deals Under $50 Million (Data set: All deals closing in 2016-2018)

 Possible rationale for higher escrow value as a percentage of transaction value in smaller deals:

 - Buyers get better terms due to negotiation leverage.

 - Buyers perceive higher risk (low revenue, competitive intensity, value concentrated in IP)